geeraysury/Cocktail-Tool-Project/README.md

 4. Once a search is completed, the app dynamically renders the results on the page, using EJS to handle the presentation logic.

 How to Run the Project:
+1. To install npm, use this code at the terminal in the project directory: npm i
-1. To start server, use this code: node index.js
+2. To start server, use this code: node index.js
-2. Search on your browser:
+3. Search on your browser:
 http://localhost:3000

 How to Use the Website: